-A seat at the table: Pantries and Wellness Support program help families find care
+A seat at the table: Pantries and Wellness Support program helps families find care

 Jose Deleky had taken his daughter for a treat at the Caring Cupboard in Palmyra when he saw what looked like a doctor’s appointment happening next to the entrance.

 He sent his little girl on ahead into the food pantry and waited his turn at a table piled with health care literature.
 Adele Dorsey sat on a chair next to the table and shared a laugh with Julie Groh, a community health nurse at Penn State Health, as Groh wrapped a cuff around the Palmyra woman’s arm and took her blood pressure.

 That inflatable cuff is what caught Deleky’s attention.
 Years ago, a doctor in his hometown of Tampa, Fla., had prescribed him pills for hypertension.
 The pills gave him headaches so he stopped taking them.
 He hadn’t gone back to a doctor since, and he wondered if maybe a time bomb might be ticking away inside of him.